Bull Run Fossil Plant

-Bull Run Fossil Plant, commonly known as Bull Run Steam Plant, is a 889 megawatt (MW), coal-fired electric generating station owned and operated by the Tennessee Valley Authority (TVA).
-The plant is the only coal fired power plant ever constructed by TVA with one unit, and is expected to close in 2023.
+Bull Run Fossil Plant, commonly known as Bull Run Steam Plant, is a retired 889 megawatt (MW), coal-fired electric generating station owned and operated by the Tennessee Valley Authority (TVA).
+The plant is the only coal fired power plant ever constructed by TVA with one unit, and was retired on December 1, 2023.
+In 2025, it was reported that the TVA was exploring plans to build a nuclear fusion plant at the site of the Bull Run Fossil Plant.

 Location

 Bull Run Plant is located on 750 acre, in the Claxton community of Anderson County, Tennessee, on the north bank of Bull Run Creek, directly across the Clinch River (Melton Hill Lake) from Oak Ridge, Tennessee.

 History

 Construction began on April 2, 1962 and was completed on June 12, 1967, when the plant began commercial operation.

 In August 2018, TVA began studying whether to retire Bull Run.
 On February 14, 2019, the TVA board of directors voted 5-2 to close Bull Run by December 2023, as well as the remaining coal unit at Paradise in Kentucky by December 2020.
-High operational costs and low capacity factor were its factors in their decision.
+High operational costs and low capacity factor were factors in their decision.
+The plant was officially shut down on December 1, 2023.
+Operations to decommission the former plant were started shortly after the shut down.

+The former plant has been discussed as the location of a stellarator prototype developed by fusion energy startup Type One Energy in collaboration with the Tennessee Valley Authority.

+The primary smokestack and scrubber stack were demolished on June 28, 2025.